 On a recent rainy day hike in the Olympic Mountains of Washington State all four members of our hiking group were using umbrellas to ward off the rain and wet snow.
-This was a first for this group (even though some had been using umbrellas off and on over the years).
+This was a first for this group (even though some of us had been using umbrellas off and on over the years).
 Could this be the start of a new trend in hiking and backpacking?

 Packing a Trekking Umbrella for Rain and Sun Protection

 Collapsible travel or trekking umbrellas are light, compact, relatively cheap and highly useful, especially for hiking in environments with lots of rain and lots of sun.
 Travel umbrellas can weigh as little as five ounces and cost as little as $10.
-Travel umbrellas tend to have effective diameters (edge to edge) from 32 to 40 inches.
-Lighter weights usually mean higher costs; larger diameters usually mean greater weights.
+Travel or trekking umbrellas tend to have effective diameters (edge to edge) from 32 to 40 inches.
+Lighter weights often mean higher costs; larger diameters usually mean greater weights.

 Additional Reasons to Pack An Umbrella

 Umbrellas are tiresome to carry, hour after hour.
 Reply: This has not been my experience—it is a matter of getting used to it.
 Also, one can switch hands, attach it to one’s pack or simply go without for a while.
 It sometimes works to simply put the butt end in a shirt pocket and wrap the handle with the sternum strap, while resting the umbrella at an angle on one’s shoulder or pack.
 Lashing it to an external frame pack is even easier.
 Here is one anonymous hiker’s setup for attaching the umbrella to her pack straps: